 It is better to leave the wound site uncovered.
-However, if the stitches pull or rub on your clothing then covering them with some low adherent dressing, which is available from most pharmacies and supermarkets, is recommended.
+However, if the stitches pull or rub on your clothing then covering them with some low adherent dressing (that does not stick to the skin), which is available from most pharmacies and supermarkets, is recommended.
 You should not use any antiseptic or cream type preparations on a new scar unless it has been prescribed by a doctor.

 When will my wounds have healed?

 As a general rule you should expect the wound to be clean and dry with no evidence of weeping after 10 days.
 If you are in any doubt about your wound site, ask your doctor or practice nurse to take a look.

 Once the skin has healed, the scar can look quite raised and red for some weeks and months.
 This is not unusual and, although hard to believe at the start, it will fade with time from red to pink and then eventually to a silvery white and become almost unnoticeable.
 As long as the wound site is comfortable, does not become sore to touch, does not begin to feel warmer than the surrounding skin and remains closed then you can be confident the wound is healed.

 After surgery, it is not uncommon for the area below your tummy button right down in to your pubic hair line to be very bruised.
 The bruising can be very noticeable indeed.
 However, it is usually not anything to worry about and gradually fades over about six weeks.

 Is there likely to be scar tissue inside me and will this affect my future chances?